AukseMaz/Sweetshop_Project/TestCases.md

     - The form should accept valid inputs without errors.
     - The user should proceed to order confirmation or payment processing.

-#### TC_7.2.2 Add shipping costs.
+### TC_7.4 Show errors when invalid data is entered.
 -   **Pre-requisites**:
-    - At least one product is added to the basket.
-    - The user is on the Checkout page.
+    - The user is on the Basket page.
+    - At least one invalid data entered in the Billing address and Payment form
 -   **Steps to Test**:
-    1. Select "Standard Shipping (£1.99)" as the delivery option.
-    2. Verify that the shipping cost £1.99 is added to the total price.
-    3. Select "Collect (FREE)" and verify that no extra charge is applied.
+    1. Fill in the Billing address and Payment details:
+        - First Name
+        - Last Name
+        - Invalid Email
+        - Address
+        - Country, City, Zip
+        - Name on Card
+        - Credit Card Number
+        - Expiration Date
+        - CVV
+    2. Click on the "Continue to checkout" button.
+    3. Observe error messages.
 -   **Expected Result**:
-    - If "Standard Shipping (£1.99)" is selected, the total should include the shipping fee.
-    - If "Collect (FREE)" is selected, the total should remain unchanged.

-#### TC_7.2.3 Verify checkout was successful.
+    - The form should not accept invalid data input and indicate errors.
+    - The user should not be proceed to order confirmation or payment processing.

+### TC_7.5 Show errors when no data is entered.
+-   **Pre-requisites**:
--   **Pre-requisites**: The user has completed the checkout form with valid details.
+    - The user is on the Basket page.
+    - At least one input is empty in the Billing address and Payment form
 -   **Steps to Test**:
+    1. Fill in the Billing Address and Payment details:
+        - First Name
+        - Last Name
+        - Empty email
+        - Address
+        - Country, City, Zip
+        - Name on Card
+        - Credit Card Number
+        - Expiration Date
+        - CVV
-    1. Click on the "Continue to checkout" button.
+    2. Click on the "Continue to checkout" button.
-    2. Wait for the system to process the order.
-    3. Verify that the user is redirected to the Order Confirmation page.
-    4. Check if a confirmation message is displayed (e.g., "Thank you for your order!").
+    3. Observe error messages.
 -   **Expected Result**:
-    - The order should be processed successfully.
+    - The form should not accept invalid data input and indicate errors.
-    - The user should see an order confirmation message.
+    - The user should not be proceed to order confirmation or payment processing.
-    - The basket should be emptied after successful checkout.